anwarahmed/entity-model/README.md

 ### Interfaces
 - #### IKeyedEntity
-  Represents an entity with a unique key
+  Represents an entity with a unique key.
 - #### IArchivableEntity
-  Represents an entity that is archivable (and usually not deletable)
+  Represents an entity that is archivable (and usually not deletable).

 ### Abstract Implementations
 - #### KeyedEntity
-  Provides a very simple abstract implementation of **_IKeyedEntity_**
+  Provides a very simple abstract implementation of **_IKeyedEntity_**.